Jumpstarting the Market for Accessory Dwelling Units: Lessons Learned from Portland, Seattle, and Vancouver

 - More Homes, Less Land: Accelerating Accessory Dwelling Units - ULI Presentation (Slides)

-- Accessory dwelling units: Housing shortage solution?
-(Video interview with KTVU Fox 2 News)
+- KTVU Fox 2 News: Accessory dwelling units: Housing shortage solution?
+(Video)